Key information- wider opening of school.

 - Younger children will have some play based learning but this will be tightly controlled with more regular hand washing and cleaning of the environment.

-- Staff will aim to keep a socal distance from children in school meaning work will not be marked with oral feedback being provided.
+- Staff will aim to keep a social distance from children in school meaning a code based marking policy and oral feedback being provided.

 - Parents will have limited face to face contact with school- quick messages can be passed onto the teacher at drop off for younger children such as ‘did not sleep well’ but staff will not engage in longer discussions and will ask parents to contact school office or will call parents later in the day.